open-toolchain/landing-zone/README.md

 To provision an instance of Hyper Protect Crypto Services IBM Cloud Console, complete the following steps:

 1. Log in to your [IBM Cloud account](https://cloud.ibm.com).
+2. (Optional) [Create a resource group](https://cloud.ibm.com/docs/account?topic=account-rgs&interface=ui) for your HPCS instance
-2. Click Catalog to view the list of services that are available on IBM Cloud.
+3. Click Catalog to view the list of services that are available on IBM Cloud.
-3. From the Catalog navigation pane, click Services.
+4. From the Catalog navigation pane, click Services.
 And then, under Category, select Security.
-4. From the list of services displayed, click the Hyper Protect Crypto Services tile.
+5. From the list of services displayed, click the Hyper Protect Crypto Services tile.
-5. On the service page, select the pricing plan of choice.
+6. On the service page, select the pricing plan of choice.
-6. Fill in the form with the details that are required.
+7. Fill in the form with the details that are required.

 ##### Initializing HPCS